-Multi-spectral fluorometry provide proxies for abundance of spectral phytoplankton groups, but comes with methodological limitations.
+Multi-spectral fluorometry provides proxies for abundance of spectral phytoplankton groups, but comes with methodological limitations.
 Spectral libraries of group specific shapes and chlorophyll-a specific fluorescence yields are known to cause biases in the results.
-However, some specific fingerprints can reveal the distribution and dynamics of a target phytoplankton group, as the haptophyte fingerprint build during the DYMAPHY project to follow Phaeocystis globosa blooms in the eastern Channel and North Sea.
+However, some specific fingerprints can reveal the distribution and dynamics of a target phytoplankton group, as the haptophyte fingerprint built during the DYMAPHY project to follow Phaeocystis globosa blooms in the eastern Channel and North Sea.
+Moreover, the PCA analysis approach based on raw data (LEDs) is promising as it makes it possible to get free of any calibration biases and algorithm specificities and to deal with any type of ecosystem and phytoplankton community.

 On the other hand, results from two test cruises verify that hyper-spectral absorption measurements with the HyAbS provide reliable proxies of phytoplankton biomass, suspended particles in the water column and the phytoplankton species distribution.
-Using a solid standard calibration procedure instead of a liquid dye allows a fully automatization of the measurement.
+Using a solid standard calibration procedure instead of a liquid dye allows a fully automation of the measurement.
 This allows connecting the sensor to FerryBox systems on ships of opportunity without supervision and obtain data in real-time in the future.
-However, further effort needs to be done in terms of software development and the technical set-up, but overall the above shown preliminary results can be considered as promising.
+However, further effort needs to be carried out in terms of software development and the technical set-up, but overall the above shown preliminary results can be considered as promising.